HumphreyLu6/CMPUT-412-C3/README.md

 ## ***Purpose***

 Using a Turtlebot to do multiple tasks consists of following track, detecting contours and docking with GMapping, AMCL.
+Scores are given based on the completeness of tasks, performance of each task and time usage of each run.

 <img src="https://github.com/HumphreyLu6/CMPUT-412-C3/blob/master/images%20and%20video/1.jpg" width="40%" height="40%">